SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step 38: ... as %

-### Step 37: You’re now curious about how figures are as a percentage difference so adding 'as %' or 'as pecentage' to the question.
+You’re now curious about how figures are as a percentage difference so adding 'as %' or 'as pecentage' to the question.

 1. Type `compare 2025 units with previous year by store as %`
 2. Press **enter** or click **Ask**